|Major Honours||Olympic Gold Medal (1)|

 Wojciech Szczesny, the Poland national team goalkeeper, is widely regarded as one of the best goalkeepers of his generation.

-Kazimierz Gorski remains the most iconic coach in Poland's football history and also won a solitary cap for the national team as a player in 1948.
+Kazimierz Gorski remains the most iconic coach in Poland's soccer history and also won a solitary cap for the national team as a player in 1948.

 Poland's biggest rivals